In this post

 Click on Save Translation when you’re done.

-💪 Pro move: to speed up your work, you can also use automatic translation for free by adding Google Translate to your website.
-To do that, go to the TranslatePress settings in the dashboard and into the Automatic Translation tab.
+To enable automatic translations using Google Translate, go to the TranslatePress settings in the dashboard and into the Automatic Translation tab.
 From there, enter your Google Translate API key and enable automatic translation.

 That’s really it.
 With just a few clicks, you can enable TranslatePress on your site and then use it to translate as much or as little of your site as you want.
+Note, however, that Google Translate charges for translations once you exceed the limits of their free tier.

 👉 To get a more detailed walk-through read this guide on how to create a multilingual WordPress site.